-How to Apply the Seven Rs of Modernisation: FAQ
+How to Apply the 7 Rs of Modernisation: FAQ

 The “seven Rs” strategy for application modernisation comprises Rehost, Rearchitect, Refactor, Rewrite, Rebuild, Replace, and Retire.
 Most real-life legacy IT modernisation and transformation projects call for a combination of two or more “Rs”.
 However, a key success factor of any major IT modernisation project – including mainframe phase-out – is a new way of thinking.